grzeimann/HET_LV_Tools/docs/quicklook.md

 The target exposure may be omitted to use the first encoded exposure in the target observation.
-The flat date, observation, and exposure are always explicit in this mode, so they can come directly from the night log.
+The flat date, observation, and exposure are always explicit in targeted mode, so they can come directly from the night log or from manually selected summary rows.
 The target and flat observations are resolved under only their specified `ROOT/DATE/instrument` trees, and only those two selected exposures are read.
 For VIRUS, the flat is matched to each target amplifier by its physical IFU identity.
 An amplifier with no match is retained in